 Before you go, do your research

+I’m all about arriving somewhere and seeing where the wind blows me, but not when it comes to safety.
+As a solo female traveler, I just don’t feel like I have that luxury.
+Every country has different safety concerns and common crimes that you should be aware of before you arrive.
 As an American, the first place I go for information on safety considerations, important local laws, and a general country overview is Trave.State.Gov.
-It also has information for travelers with special considerations, like women, LGBTQI+, and people with disabilities.
-More on this and other helpful sites on my Resources page under Inclusivity.
-Citizens of other countries should check their governments’ equivalents.
+It also has tailored info for travelers with special considerations, like women, LGBTQI+, and people with disabilities (more on this and other helpful sites on my Resources page under “Inclusivity”).
+Citizens of other countries should check their governments’ equivalent.

 Don’t draw attention to yourself

-Try to blend in and not flaunt wealth in public.
+Avoid flaunting wealth in public.
 It’s best to avoid wearing expensive-looking clothing or jewelry and carrying pricey cameras or accessories.
-If you want to carry a nice camera, GoPro, or smartphone, use your best judgment when taking it out in public.
+If you want to carry a nice camera, GoPro, or smartphone, use your best judgment when taking it out in public places.

 Getting around

-Look into the safety of both private and public transportation where you’re going.
+Look into the safety of both private and public transportation wherever you’re going.
 There are places, for example, where it’s not safe to hail a taxi off the street or where women should avoid public transportation because of the risk of gender-based violence.

 Private transportation